byawitz/appwrite-funcover/README.md

 #### Logs

 Funcover don't produce any logs at runtime.
-In case you want to debug Funcover steps or you just want to know more you can pass the `VERBOSE` environment variable in the `docker-compose.yml` file.
+In case you want to debug Funcover steps, or you just want to know more, You can pass the `VERBOSE` environment variable in the `docker-compose.yml` file.

 Then you'll be able to see the logs by running